Deepfakes in the Workplace: How Synthetic Media Improves Life at the Office

 How to Detect Deepfakes

 The accuracy and high quality of deepfakes have resulted in an increased distrust of video content by web users.
 However, on closer inspection, some of the videos show digital artifacts — flaws.
-Every deepfake contains flaws that can be detected in the same areas of the face.
+Every deepfake contains flaws that can be detected in the same areas of the face, highlighting the importance of developing robust detection methods for deepfake maker technology.

 Eye color.
 Mixed or different colors can be a signal for recognizing a deepfake.
 Also, the distance from the center of the eye to the edge of the iris must be the same for both eyes.
 In addition, both pupils have to have correctly rounded contours.